hassio-addons/build-env/README.md

 ## Usage

 The whole build environment is based on Docker and is placed into a single Docker image.
-This makes this version portable and removes the need for "large" and complicated Bash scripts (as provided by Home Assistant).
+This makes the build process portable, quick and easy.

 ```bash
 docker run --rm --privileged \